Architecture, build and deploy

 Creating a New Netlify Site

-In the Netlify web app, click the “New site from Git” button, click on GitHub.
+In the Netlify web app, click the “Add new site” dropdown and select “Import an existing project”.
+Click on the GitHub button.
 Select W3C from the account picker on the top left and search for the repository.
 Click on the repository in the result list.

 Pull Request Build Notifications